The SEA algorithm for endomorphisms of supersingular elliptic curves: Background

 \subsection{Arithmetic in \texorpdfstring{$\FF_q[x]/(h(x))$}{Fq[x]/h(x)}}

 Just as in Schoof's algorithm, we will reduce computing the trace of an endomorphism of an elliptic curve~$E$ to various algebraic operations over finite fields.
 For details on the complexity of arithmetic over finite fields, see~\cite[\S\,8,11]{moderncomputeralgebra} and for an introductory overview, see~\cite[Lecture~3]{MITEC}.
 Let $\M(n)$ denote the number of bit operations required to multiply two $n$-bit integers.
 Let $q=p^e$ be a power of an odd prime and let $n= \ceil{\log q}$.
-Elements of $\FF_q$ can be multiplied by lifting to polynomials of $\FF_p[x]$ of degree $e-1$ and then multiplied with Kronecker substitution~\cite[\S\,8.4]{moderncomputeralgebra} requiring $O(\M(d(\log p + \log e)))$ bit operations.
-This cost simplifies to $O(\M(de))\subseteq O(\M(n))$ under the assumption that $\log e \in O(\log p)$.
+Elements of $\FF_q$ can be multiplied by lifting to polynomials of $\FF_p[x]$ of degree $e-1$ and then multiplied with Kronecker substitution~\cite[\S\,8.4]{moderncomputeralgebra} requiring $O(\M(e(\log p + \log e)))$ bit operations.
+This cost simplifies to $O(M(e\log p))=O(\M(n))$ under the assumption that $\log e \in O(\log p)$.
+We will assume $\log e =O(\log p)$ throughout; in our particular case of interest, we have $e=2$, since a supersingular elliptic curve has a model defined over $\FF_{p^2}$.
 We can compute an inverse of an element in $\FF_q^{\times}$ with $O(\M(n)\log n)$ bit operations using fast Euclidean division~\cite[\S11.1]{moderncomputeralgebra} and Kronecker substitution.
 Let $f,g,h$ be polynomials in $\FF_q[x]$ of degree at most $d\in O(\log n)$ and let $R=\FF_q[x]/(h(x))$.
 The product $fg\bmod{h}$ can be computed with $O(\M(dn))$ bit operations Kronecker substitution~\cite[Corollary~8.28]{moderncomputeralgebra}.
 We can test if $f\in R^{\times}$, i.e., if $\gcd(f,h)=1$, and if so compute $f^{-1}\bmod{h}$ with $O(\M(dn)\log(dn))$ bit operations using fast Euclidean division and Kronecker substitution.
 A root of $f$ in $\FF_q$ can be found with Rabin's probabilistic algorithm~\cite{Rabin80} using $O(n\M(dn))$ bit operations, again using Kronecker substitution and our assumption that $\log d \in O(n)$.
 The bound $\M(n)\in O(n\log n)$ holds by~\cite{vdHH21}.
 We summarize this in the following table which will be used in the complexity analysis in Section~\ref{subsec:mod_ell}.